HIS2118 – Rome and the Rise of Its Empire (509–31 BCE)

 10 credits overlap with HIS4118 – Rome and the Rise of Its Empire (509–31 BCE)

-The course will be taught in the form of 12 two hour sessions, consisting of one hour lecture and one hour seminar.
+The course will be taught in the form of one hour lectures and one hour seminars per week.
 The teaching schedule is available on the semester page.

 Students must pass one compulsory half term commentary on a short extract from a primary source, up to two pages.